The scheme aims to put vessel owners and operators on the path to compliance in accordance with the IMO Maritime Cyber Risk Management guidelines.

 A 1 day training course designed for anyone interested in the cyber security of vessels at sea

 The Maritime Cyber Baseline Certification Scheme has been designed to assist vessel operators and owners to improve their cyber security, prepare for attacks and to ensure that cyber security plans meet the IMO Maritime Cyber Risk Guidelines:

 - Provides reassurance for your business, your crew, passengers, customers and other operators that your vessel has the correct security controls and processes in place.

 - Aligns with the IMO Maritime Cyber Risk Management guidelines and makes evident your true commitment to best security practices.

 - Indicates that you have a baseline level of cyber assurance.

 - Provides the ability to demonstrate your compliance by displaying a Maritime Cyber Baseline certificate on your vessel and on any business communications.

-IASME is launching the Maritime Cyber Baseline certification scheme on 24th November.
-This scheme allows vessels of all sizes to achieve a basic level of cyber security in line with the IMO Maritime Cyber Risk Management.
+The IASME Maritime Cyber Baseline certification scheme allows vessels of all sizes to achieve a basic level of cyber security in line with the IMO Maritime Cyber Risk Management.
 The scheme is operated by trained Certification Bodies who are maritime security experts and can provide guidance and support to vessel owners and operators to improve the security of their vessels through implementing good cyber security controls.

 Certification is available to vessels of all sizes.
 Smaller vessels under 500 gwt complete the assessment solely using the online portal.
 Larger vessels 500gwt and over are audited by an assessor either in-person or via a remote video link to verify that all the required security controls have been put into place.
 Certification is renewed annually, with the in-person assessment taking place every three years.
 This provides a balance between the cost of the assessment and the level of assurance provided, ensuring that the scheme remains affordable and accessible to all vessel owners and operators.